prjemian/hklpy2/docs/source/api/diffract.rst

   sets :attr:`~hklpy2.diffract.DiffractometerBase.backend_solver` by calling :func:`~hklpy2.operations.misc.solver_factory`.
-In this call, the user specifies the solver, the geometry, and defines which Components (of the diffractometer) are to be used as pseudos, reals, and extras.
-The backend implements :meth:`~hklpy2.backends.base.SolverBase.forward`, :meth:`~hklpy2.backends.base.SolverBase.inverse`, and all related support, for only the pseudos, reals, and extras that are identified.
+In this call, the user specifies the solver, the geometry, and defines which Components (of the diffractometer) are to be used as pseudos and reals.
+The backend implements :meth:`~hklpy2.backends.base.SolverBase.forward`, :meth:`~hklpy2.backends.base.SolverBase.inverse`, and all related support, for only the pseudos and reals that are identified.

 .. grid:: 2